 Antenna Pattern (5G NR/5G-Advanced)

-Antenna Pattern specifies the antenna pattern.
+Antenna Pattern specifies the antenna element radiation pattern.

 Isotropic - Selects the isotropic antenna pattern type.